• Home /

 How To Pronounce 36 Common Mortgage Acronyms

 Buying your first home is an experience filled with abbreviations and acronyms.
-From MBS to DTI, LTV, HOA, and FHA – be a better home buyer by knowing what each term means and how to pronounce it properly.
+From MBS to DTI, LTV, HOA, and FHA—become a more informed home buyer by understanding what each term means and how to pronounce it.

 FSBO: For Sale By Owner